domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 I wonder what it feels like to be a famous person before becoming famous.
 Dunno & hope I never will.

+How long would it be before we run out of oil if we take transportation out of the equation altogether (i.e., accounting only the oil used for other applications)?

+Can you hollow out something--e.g., an object--that is already hollow? --Credit to H.T.
+(My answer: Yes, e.g., if the hollow item has something stuffed inside it.)

+If a tree falls in a forest and no one is around to hear it, does it make a sound?
+(My answer: No, because sound is only recognized/identified/defined by a necessary, conscious observer/listener.)

+How long would it be before we run out of oil if we take transportation out of the equation altogether (i.e., accounting only for the oil used for other applications)?
+So, what is the fate of all those applications?

+What if all consciousness is subliminal?
+Like a Ouija board--every thought in your brain is ushered by the hand of randomness: Namely, that of your entirely unique set of circumstances in life (nature and nurture vs. time).

+Another instance of getting only what you measure: Google searching with quotations, e.g., articles containing "drop in demand" in x, y, or z will yield a search result suggesting that there is--you guessed it--a drop in demand.
+It is just like the sampling bias problem intrinsically affecting statistical policing algorithms--if the police are already targeting minority people/areas and that is the data used for machine learning, then guess what result is going to come out?
+It is going to predict crime in/tell you to go after the same people/areas that were previously targeted!

+How do fruit flies get everywhere when food is left out?
+Drosophila are like macro-level bacteria--they are ubiquitous.
+An adult (including a pregnant female) drosophila cannot fit through a window screen.
+My theory: Baby fruit flies enter and mate, or the pregnant female lays eggs on the window screen (ha!).
+Dunno--probably neither, cuz I'm not an expert.

+It is kind of freaky: I have noticed that my percentage of available remaining cloud memory hosted by an email provider has correlated exactly with my age.
+I am not sure what it means but it has been going on for many years, so I figured I would make a note of it.
+However, if all of a sudden it starts rapidly approachin 100%, I may worry a bit.

+Games involve an awful lot of probabilities and random sampling.

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>